(poe TASS ee um pe a mee noe BEN zoe ate)

 Take with food to avoid stomach upset.

-Sulfonamide Derivatives: Potassium P-Aminobenzoate may diminish the therapeutic effect of Sulfonamide Derivatives.
+Sulfonamide Antibiotics: Potassium P-Aminobenzoate may diminish the therapeutic effect of Sulfonamide Antibiotics.
 Avoid combination

 Frequency not defined.